 Understanding Our Defined Communities

-- Dedicated space for programming and engagement opportunities
+- Have available dedicated space for themed programming, study, and engagement opportunities (in most communities)

-- Community Collaborations - Our Community Collaborations are made up by staff and faculty from across campus who have chosen to support each of our defined communities.
+- Community Partners - Partners are made up by staff and faculty from across campus who have chosen to support each of our defined communities.
 Some staff or faculty choose to support our communities based on their similar academic expertise or office’s direct connection to the community.
 Other offices and departments choose to support our Defined Communities as additional ways to provide guidance and mentorship to the student body.
-Whatever their motivation, the Community Collaborations offer students direct one on one support and can be critical connection points for students as they move through their Bentley experience.
+Whatever their motivation, the community partners offer students direct one on one support and can be critical connection points for students as they move through their Bentley experience.

 First Year Defined Communities